sybrew/the-seo-framework/readme.txt

 			* It no longer slices the last sentence off; in extent, it now allows accidental full sentences.
 			* The excerpt clause trimming is now at least twice (to infinitely) as fast.
 			* They now work better with non-Roman languages, by using updated string length guidelines, this only works if your site-language is set to these (see the **Guidelines** section below.).
+		* **Canonical URL:**
+			* The automatic scheme determination now uses the "Site Address" scheme in "General Settings" to fall back on.
 	* **Guidelines:**
 		* **Titles/Descriptions:**
 			* The character guidelines have been updated for these languages (_annotation: Language (language) @ adjusted/Roman_):